coolsamson7/service/README.md

 * rest channel based on `WebClient` supporting the _basic_ annotations
 * injection possibilities for services
 * central exception handling mechanisms
-* full introspection possibilities of the meta-data of components and services with respect to the interafces as well as model classes
+* full introspection possibilities of the meta-data of components and services with respect to the interfaces as well as model classes

 ### Web